tigerbeetle/tigerbeetle/docs/usage/integration.md

   - A client session observes writes in the order that they occur on the cluster.
   - A client session observes [`debits_posted`](../reference/accounts.md#debits_posted) and [`credits_posted`](../reference/accounts.md#credits_posted) as monotonically increasing.
+    That is, a client session will never see `credits_posted` or `debits_posted` decrease.
   - A client session never observes uncommitted updates.
   - A client session never observes a broken invariant (e.g.
     [`flags.credits_must_not_exceed_debits`](../reference/accounts.md#flags.credits_must_not_exceed_debits)).
   - Multiple client sessions may receive replies [out of order](#reply-order) relative to one another.
+  - A client session can consider a request executed when it receives a reply for the request.
 - [**Requests**](#requests)
   - A request executes within the cluster at most once.
   - Requests do not [time out](#retries) — a timeout typically implies failure, which cannot be